A continuum of non-measure equivalent groups: Preliminaries

-Moreover, if $\{A_k\}_{k=1}^\infty$ is a sequence of $n$-generated groups, then there exists a property (T) group belonging to $\mathcal W\mathcal R(\bigoplus_{k=1}^\infty A_k,B)$. \end{proposition} This result is a variation of \cite[Proposition 2.11]{CIOS23a} which established the case $n=1$.
+Moreover, if $\{A_k\}_{k=1}^\infty$ is a sequence of $n$-generated groups, then there exists a property (T) group belonging to $\mathcal W\mathcal R(\bigoplus_{k=1}^\infty A_k,D)$. \end{proposition} This result is a variation of \cite[Proposition 2.11]{CIOS23a} which established the case $n=1$.

 \begin{proof} As in the proof of \cite[Proposition 2.11]{CIOS23a}, let $S$ be any finitely presented, residually finite, torsion-free group with property (T).
-By \cite[Lemma 2.10]{CIOS23a}, there exists a short exact sequence $1\to N\to G\stackrel{\gamma}\to S\times \mathbb Z\to 1,$ where $G$ is torsion-free hyperbolic and $N$ is a non-trivial normal subgroup of $G$ with property (T).
+Fix also a nontrivial finitely presented torsion-free group $L$.
+Applying \cite[Lemma 2.10]{CIOS23a}, there exists a short exact sequence $\{ e\}\to N\to G\stackrel{\gamma}\to S\times L\to \{ e\}$, where $G$ is torsion-free hyperbolic and $N$ is a non-trivial normal subgroup of $G$ with property (T).

 Since $G_0:=\gamma^{-1}(S\times\{1\})$ is a normal subgroup of $G$ and $K(G)=\{1\}$ (as $G$ is torsion-free and $K(G)$ is the maximal finite normal subgroup of $G$), \cite[Lemma 3.22]{CIOS23b} implies that $G_0$ is a suitable subgroup of $G$, in the sense of \cite[Definition 3.21]{CIOS23b}.
-Applying \cite[Proposition 4.21]{CIOS23b} provides a Cohen-Lyndon subgroup $H\cong\mathbb F_n$ of $G$ such that $H$ is contained in $G_0$ and $G/\ll H\rr$ is an ICC hyperbolic group, where $\ll H\rr\lhd G$ denotes the normal subgroup generated by $H$.
-Since $G$ is torsion-free, we may also assume that $G/\ll H\rr$ is torsion-free.
+Applying \cite[Proposition 4.21]{CIOS23b} provides a Cohen-Lyndon subgroup $H\cong\mathbb F_n$ of $G$ such that $H$ is contained in $G_0$ and $B\coloneqq G/\ll H\rr$ is an ICC hyperbolic group, where $\ll H\rr\lhd G$ denotes the normal subgroup generated by $H$.
+Since $G$ is torsion-free, we may also assume that $B$ is torsion-free.

 Since $G_0\lhd G$, we have $\ll H\rr\lhd G_0$.
 Let $T=\{[sHs^{-1},tHt^{-1}\mid s\ll H\rr\not=t\ll H\rr\}$.
-By \cite[Corollary 4.18]{CIOS23b}, we get $W:=G/\langle T\rangle\in\mathcal W\mathcal R(H,G/\ll H\rr)$.
+By \cite[Corollary 4.18]{CIOS23b}, we get $W\coloneqq G/\langle T\rangle\in\mathcal W\mathcal R(H,G/\ll H\rr)$.